nf-core/website/markdown/usage/installation.md

   * Does not need root access or any daemon processes - images built from files
 * [Conda](https://conda.io/)
   * Packaging system that manages environments instead of running analysis in containers.
-  * The software still runs in your operating system environment, theoretically the reproducibility of results is slightly lower than Docker / Singularity due to this.
+  * The reproducibility of results is slightly lower than Docker / Singularity.
+This is due to potential changes in low-level package dependencies over time, and because the software still runs in your native operating system environment.

 ## Pipeline code